taha219/ApiWithIdentity/Identity_Roles_API/readme.txt

 what used in this project
-- identity and roles
+- Identity & Roles
-- authorization
+- Authorization
-- auto mapper
+- Auto Mapper
-- localization
+- Localization
 - JWT
+- Fluent Validation